CrossRef/event-data-user-guide/event-data-manual.md

     http://evidence.eventdata.crossref.org/events/06630d1f-3add-4478-a2c8-faa38728e0d8/evidence

 You will receive `HTTP 302 Found` response which will provide the URL of the Evidence Record via the `Location` header.
 Configure your HTTP client to follow redirects and you will download the Evidence Record.

-Inside the Evidence Record you will find an `events` section which will contain one or more Events, including the one you queried for.
-Note that one piece of Evidence may have produced a number of Events.

 <!---
 You can also query for Evidence Records by the date they occurred: